sagemath/trac_to_gh/Issue 4339.md

 # Issue 4339: modular forms -- incorporate Nils Skoruppa's code for computing generators for the ring of modular forms of given level

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4339

 Original creator: was